danalain/Market_Research_Analysis_Roku_Inc/.ipynb_checkpoints/README-checkpoint.md

 |------------------------------------------------------ | ----------------------------------------------------- |
 | <img src="Images/2020_product_pie.png" width="400" /> | <img src="Images/2019_product_pie.png" width="400" /> |

 Prices for basic streaming devices start as cheaply as \$24.99 and ranges to \$179.99.
 Prices of audio solutions such as soundbars range from \$129.99 to \$199.99 and act more as an add-on to the basic streaming devices in which the majority of the first time buyers may not venture.
-Roku TV on the other hand partners with TV producers such as Magnavox, TCL, Westinghouse, Philips, JVC, Hisense and so and pre-includes Roku TV as a primary streaming platform.
+Roku TV, on the other hand, partners with TV producers such as Magnavox, TCL, Westinghouse, Philips, JVC, Hisense and so and pre-includes Roku TV as a primary streaming platform.
 The prices of 32" TV ranges from \$115.00 to \$149.99.

 There are two competitive edges that Roku possesses in regards to pricing.
-According to Roku's CFO Steve Louden, the low price of its streaming devices was enabled by the [structural advantage](https://www.nexttv.com/features/rokus-structural-advantage-its-cheaper) of using low powered chips that run on tight memory footprint.
+According to Roku's former CFO Steve Louden, the low price of its streaming devices was enabled by the [structural advantage](https://www.nexttv.com/features/rokus-structural-advantage-its-cheaper) of using low powered chips that run on tight memory footprint.
 In contrast, Apple TV or other streaming services use high power chips by leveraging their own Operating Systems.
 The second competitive edge is that its neutrality and low prices enable its partnership with the biggest retailers such as Walmart.
 You may not see Amazon streaming devices on Walmart shelves as the two companies are competitors in retail.

 |  Price Comparison Among Popular Streaming TV devices |
 | ---------------------------------------------------- |